Agrius cingulata, WO Pink-spotted hawkmoth,

 Smerinthus jamaicensis WO, Twin-spotted Sphinx:

-Body reddish brown with wide white band across abdomen.
+Body dark brown with wide white stripe across abdomen.

 (Saponaria officinalis) and Asystasia gangetica beginning at dusk.

 See Hemaris comparison to help distinguish the next three species.

 brushy fields.
 Day-flying adults nectar at lantana, dwarf bush honeysuckle,